Woven Conversations | Anna Wingfield

 Anna Wingfield grew up in Seattle, WA, steps away from the Puget Sound.
 Spending her childhood exploring damp forests and rocky beaches, her Pacific Northwest roots instilled a deep love of natural elements, which remain a constant source of inspiration to this day.
-She studied Fine Art at Goucher College in Baltimore and at Goldsmiths in London and now resides in Brooklyn, NY, splitting her time between her studio in Gowanus and shifts behind New York’s bar gems Mother’s Ruin and Bas’ik.
+She studied Fine Art at Goucher College in Baltimore and at Goldsmiths in London and after five years in Brooklyn she now resides in Los Angeles.
 Here, Anna discusses her unique eye, unconventional printing methods, and love of creativity whether she is shaking drinks or wiping ink.

 In high school, I was mildly obsessed with becoming a street artist.
 I started making stencils and would go out on the weekends and “tag” parts of the neighborhood with my images.
 However, the fear of being arrested nipped that pipe dream in the bud, and instead of tagging asphalt I started applying spray paint to canvas.

 While in college, I took an introductory printmaking class and started working with linoleum.
 I found numerous similarities between printmaking and stencil making.
 Cutting out silhouettes and playing with negative space - printmaking allowed me to go deeper and explore not only lines, but textures and depth as well.

 I studied at Goldsmiths in London during my final year at University.
 While screen printing drops of wallpaper that I was going to decay for an installation, I took a crash course in Etching Intaglio on copper plates.
 This process decays the copper in acid to form a design that has been scratched into the plate.
 It just clicked and from this point forward, I began developing the style I work with today.

 What type of printing making do you work with currently?